M&S meal deal

 About the M&S meal deal

-M&S doesn’t offer a traditional lunchtime meal deal in the same format as Tesco or Boots.
-Instead, they run multiple “Dine In” formats aimed primarily at evening meals.
-These are designed as restaurant-quality alternatives you cook at home — not grab-and-go lunches.
+The main M&S meal deal offering is the “Dine In” range — cook-at-home evening meals designed as a restaurant-quality alternative.
+These aren’t grab-and-go lunches but full dinner deals for two.
 The formats rotate and include gastropub (£15), pizza night (£14), Indian (£15), stir fry (£8), and pasta (£7).

 Sparks card

 The M&S Sparks card is free and offers personalised rewards, targeted deals, and charitable giving with each purchase.
-It doesn’t provide a fixed discount on Dine In deals, but Sparks members regularly receive tailored offers that can include money off food purchases.
+It doesn’t provide a fixed discount on meal deals, but Sparks members regularly receive tailored offers that can include money off food purchases.
+The app also surfaces personalised recommendations based on shopping habits.

 M&S vs other stores